 In recent times, all over the world, people had become used to constructing meaning around their jobs and beliefs, but both are undermined by digital technologies.
 Many jobs have come under pressure from automation or outsourcing.
 Meanwhile, ideas, images, and information are no longer contained by geographic boundaries, and people are increasingly exposed to opinions and behaviors that diverge from their core beliefs.
 In combination, these challenges are leading to a crisis of identity and meaning.
-This crisis can take many different forms, including teenage depression, adult suicide—in the US, particularly among middle-aged white men , —and fatal drug overdoses.
-Between 2006 and 2015, these problems increased by 60 percent, 20 percent and 40 percent respectively.
+This crisis can take many different forms, including teenage depression, adult suicide—in the US, particularly among middle-aged white men —and fatal drug overdoses (Rodrick, 2019; American Foundation for Suicide Prevention, 2019).
+Between 2006 and 2019, these problems increased by 99 percent, 26 percent and 43 percent respectively.